mredenti/Kokkos/Exercises2/vectorAdd/README.md

 This tutorial is an introduction for writing your first C++-Kokkos program and offload computation to a GPU.

-In CUDA programming, both CPUs and GPUs are used for computing.

 ## A quick comparison between CUDA and C

 Following table compares a hello world program in C and CUDA side-by-side.